michaelnicholls/zparams_demo/README.md

 A new technical catalog should be created.
 It can contain all of the end user apps (ZDEMO_PARAMS etc), plus the output, ZCLASS_OUTPUT.
 The ZCLASS_OUTPUT app tile does not need to be added to a user's space.

 I'd suggest the semantic object zparams for all the apps, and the following actions:
-- showall, for ZCLASS_OUTPUT.
-By default this uses the component `classoutput`

 - classes, for ZPARAM_CLASSES.
-By default this uses the component `paramclasses`
+By default this uses the component `zparamclasses`
-- addclasses, which can be used to set class specific adaptations
+- standard, which can be used to set class specific adaptations
 - an action for each class.
 This uses the adaptation specific component, such as customer.zclassparams.id_1766470811448_815.
 - The app has a parameter called Classname, which has a value for the class, such as ZDEMO etc
 - the tile should have a label etc which specifies the class name and description.